BigDataRepublic/hdp-installation-notes/lab-session-1/01-hdp-os-prep.md

     ```
     vim /etc/hosts
     ```

+    **NOTE:** The above command says vim, but you can use any editor of your likening (e.g. nano, emacs)

-    The content of the file should be:
+    Make sure that the content of the file is the same as:

     ```
 	10.0.0.2 mn1.bdr.nl mn1 localhost